An alternative Telagram: how to run its own Mathx server using Docker Compose

 }';

-These addresses are for the following:
+These addresses are used for the following:

 /.well-known/matrix/serverreports the feds at which your server is available;/.well-known/matrix/clienttells the Matrixclients which homeerver use and where the phone service is placed.